 - Where do I see myself post retirement?

 - Where do I see myself living?

-With the help of a financial counselor you can come up with a list of the things you need to set aside money toward.
+With the help of a financial counselor, you can come up with a list of the things you need to set aside money for.
 Here are a few examples of the financial goals you may consider saving up for or investing toward:

-- Emergency fund: Now that you are single and specially if you have an inconsistent income, you must have an emergency fund
+- Emergency fund: Now that you are single and especially if you have an inconsistent income, you must have an emergency fund

 - Retirement savings: You need to review and update old retirement fund holdings and see if you need new ones

-- Home ownership fund: Do you have a home?
-Will you like to own one?
+- Homeownership fund: Do you have a home?
+Would you like to own one?
 How should you go about saving up for it?

 - Child-college fund: How much have you and your ex saved up for your child already?
 Do you have your ex’s assured contribution?
 How much will you have to chip in?

 Opening up your heart to the possibility of finding love again and making space for it in your life are essential parts of moving on after divorce.
 However, dating after divorce for a man is often considered a less difficult process than for a woman.
 Dating after divorce for a woman is affected by factors like children’s needs, society’s (biased) disapproval, financial burden, gender-based ageism, etc.

 However, regardless of gender, anyone just out of a long-term relationship may find starting over with a new partner painful.
 Since we are fed concepts of “soulmate” and “the one” since childhood, not only does it feel like hard work but also wrong.
 You might think you have already had your chance with your soulmate, and that’s it, your time is up!
 But this couldn’t be further from the truth.
 You can find love again, but you must approach this process right.
 To that end, here are a few tips on dating after divorce to keep in mind.